darincardin/Tokenizer/stepbar/README.md

 # Stepbar React Widget

 ##### Summary
-This plugin provides a stepbar that shows a user the current task they are on in a series of tasks.
+This widget shows the user the current task they are on in a series of tasks.
 When moving to a new task, the stepbar will animate and the new task will highlight.
-Stepbar will loop back to step one if no more steps exist.
+The stepbar will loop back to step one if no more steps exist.

 ##### Requirements
   + [React](https://reactjs.org/)